prajitram/Nights_Watch_Game/README.md

 Night's Watch
 =================

 Just an HTML5 game - 'anti-stealth' genre.

-Will update more later.
+Code is a mess due to last minute rush.
+Sorry, I'll clean it up later.